Ced is a keyboardist with over 30 years of experience. Nowadays, he manages a YouTube channel and arranges songs for hobbyists.

-20 Ways to Improve Your Electronic Keyboard Playing Skills
+20 Ways to Improve Your Music Keyboard Playing Skills

 - Practice always makes perfect.